MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Executes:
      ``pytest`` from the |Rose| app
   :Details:
-     Can run on its own when ``-O unittest`` command is invoked, or alongside the full workflow when running with ``-O test``
+     Runs on its own when ``-O unittest`` command is invoked, or runs alongside the full workflow when running with ``-O test``

 Design considerations